 Alabama Robotics Technology Park

 The state's robotics park is located 15 minutes from the City of Madison.
-The technology park offers various robotics-related training programs including, PLC training, robot training, safety courses, and maintenance.
+The technology park offers various robotics, automation, and safety-related training programs at NO COST to employers.
+Training includes PLC training, robot training, OSHA safety courses, welding, and maintenance.
+The Integration, Entrepreneurial, & Paint Dispense Training Center provides space and training for manufacturing process integration.
 For more information, view the Robotics Technology Park's Training Course Catalog.

 Alabama Technology Network (ATN)

 Working through two-year and four-year colleges and universities, the Alabama Technology Network (ATN) focuses primarily on training for manufacturers.
 This includes lean manufacturing, safety, skills training, and other industry-specific courses.
 To learn more about the training programs and other services that ATN offers, visit www.atn.org.